striblab/strib-icons/README.md

     - The "Download SVG" button on icon pages will only trigger a download when viewing the self-hosted site.
 Otherwise, it will just navigate you to the icon in the browser.
     - Sprite SVG displays will be blank, both on the icon page and the sprites page.
+- The `company-name` icon looks super-duper small in the icon list because the text itself is so wide.

 ## Adding and managing icons